-Welcome to the FEI Competency-based Evaluation System (CES) section.
-Here you will find all the information you need regarding the CES background, its objectives, structure and current processes in place, as well as a comprehensive FAQs.
+Welcome to the FEI Competency-based Evaluation System (CES) section, where you will find all information regarding the CES, its background, objectives, structure and current processes in place, as well as a comprehensive FAQ.
+Detailed information about the complete FEI Education System can be found here in the Discipline hubs on inside.fei.org.

 To navigate in this video and jump to a different chapter, click on the dots on the timeline.
 Please find below chapters with timing in order: